shadan-asad/defillama_automation/README.md

 # Defillama Automation

-This is a Puppeteer automation project that performs specific actions on the "swap.defillama.com" website.
+This is a Puppeteer automation project that automates the form filling on the "swap.defillama.com" website.

 ## Requirements

 - Node.js (version 14 or higher)
-- Google Chrome or Brave Browser (Make sure it's installed on your system)
+- Google Chrome or Brave Browser

 ## Installation